remykarem/remykarem.github.io/books/src/ai-planning-book/src/learning-the-q-function.md

 - Don't need to know about the transition
 - Don't need to know about the reward functions (after all we only need to take argmax of Q)

-We can instead use what we've experienced to develop a more accurate representation of \\( Q \\), which in turn helps us to develop a more optimal policy to follow.
+We can instead use what we've experienced to develop a more accurate representation of $Q$, which in turn helps us to develop a more optimal policy to follow.
 This learning is incremental learning.